funkhaus/factory-archive/.github/ISSUE_TEMPLATE/component-request.md

 ---
 name: Component Request
-about: Describe this issue template's purpose here.
+about: used to define a component that a developer can build.
-title: Component Request - {componentName} - ${budget}
+title: Component Request - {componentName} - {x}hrs
-labels: component request
+labels: component request, available
 assignees: ''

 ---

 ## Component Description

 This component is used {where} to display {what}.

 ## Design

 Please also see attached screenshots for quick reference.

 - Desktop: https://xd.adobe.com/view/1234-5678/
 - Mobile: https://xd.adobe.com/view/1234-5678/

 If no mobile designs provided, please use your best judgment for responsiveness.

+Email {projectOwnerEmail} for the design password.

 ## Props